Panic attacks and panic disorder

 Lifestyle and home remedies

-While panic attacks and panic disorder benefit from professional treatment, you can also help manage symptoms on your own.
-Some lifestyle and self-care steps you can take include:
+While panic attacks and panic disorder benefit from professional treatment, these self-care steps can help you manage symptoms:

 - Stick to your treatment plan.
 Facing your fears can be difficult, but treatment can help you feel like you're not a hostage in your own home.